linda-elizabeth/linda-elizabeth/README.md

 - 👋 Hi, I’m @linda-elizabeth
-- 👀 Interested in web development and AI
+- 👀 Interested in test automation and AI
 - 📫 You can reach me at lindaliz5995@gmail.com

 <!---